Beliasau/Git/README.md

 # Git
-## my homework on the course of Vadim Ksendzov
+## here my homework on the course of Vadim Ksendzov